Trail Running Gear

 Anti-chafing aids, silicone toe caps, blister plasters, runderwear… these are all considerations of the avid off road runner.
 Perhaps not so widely discussed but things that we’ve experienced ourselves. we share some of our favourite extras to put on before your run or to take with you.
 We like to call these items the trail gear that you don’t know you need yet.

 Like to listen to music on your run?
 It’s a personal choice.
 Personally we aren’t great fans of running with music.
 It stops you being able to hear traffic noise (less of this off road) but also the sounds of nature.
 However, we appreciate that some of you like to escape to the hills with a pair of headphones on so we also look at electronics and other gadgets.

-Please note – while we ourselves have used a lot of the kit featured on these pages, these are just our opinions to help you make a more informed decision.
+Please note – while we ourselves have used a lot of the trail running gear featured on these pages, these are just our opinions to help you make a more informed decision.